 People, Place, Meaning: Crafting Social Worlds & Social Making

 Welcome to the 2019 VI edition of the biennial Making Futures international research conference.
-Making Futures will be held on Thursday 19 and Friday 20 September 2019 at Plymouth College of Art, Plymouth, Devon, UK.
+Making Futures was held on Thursday 19 and Friday 20 September 2019 at Plymouth College of Art, Plymouth, Devon, UK.

 To receive regular updates on Making Futures, subscribe to the mailing using the 'Sign up to our Newsletter' button above, or on the 'Contact Us & Newsletter' page.